Upstream#

 combining the $upstream_probe variable

-with The respective moving averages, adjusted for Added in version 1.4.0: PRO If it is not possible to assign a proxied server to a request on the first attempt
+with Current values are presented as Added in version 1.4.0: PRO If it is not possible to assign a proxied server to a request on the first attempt

 (for example, during a brief service interruption